akohlbre/561project/README.md

 1. Under "Inspect views", click "background page"
 1. Use the tabs at the top to view console output, network activity, etc

-If you use `web-ext`, it will automatically update the extension whenever you edit a file that's part of the extension.
+If you use `web-ext`, it will automatically update (note: this feature seems to be buggy) the extension whenever you edit a file that's part of the extension.
 Otherwise, you will need to click the "Update" button on the extension's page on `chrome://extensions`.